kaushikendluri/kaushikendluri/README.md

 ## 🚀 About Me

-I'm a Computer Science student who loves shipping real, working products — not just tutorials.
-My focus is on **AI**, **fintech**, and **modern web development**, and I move fast from concept to fully functional builds.
+I'm a Computer Science student focused on building **AI-powered systems** that solve real problems — not just demos.
+My work centers on **machine learning**, **AI engineering**, and **fintech intelligence**, with an eye for shipping production-quality interfaces.

-- 🏦 Currently building **QuantumCFO** — a full-stack AI Financial Intelligence platform with FastAPI + PostgreSQL + React
+- 🏦 Currently building **QuantumCFO** — an AI Financial Intelligence platform with FastAPI + PostgreSQL + React
 - 💰 Built **NexusWealth** — an AI-powered personal finance dashboard
 - 🏢 Built **NexusCRM** — a single-file Real Estate CRM with 8 modules
 - 🎓 Built **University Attendance Portal** — role-based academic management